New Relationships and ADHD/ODD - Survival Story

 Full disclosure.

-After all, how are you to build a lasting relationship without making sure he is prepared?
+After all, how are you supposed to build a lasting relationship without making sure he or she is prepared?

 Easier said than done...